 When overseeding an existing lawn, begin by mowing it as short as possible and removing the grass clippings to ensure the seed makes good contact with the ground.
 Aeration is important, especially if the soil is clay, and a core aerator is the best tool for this project.
 Spread seed-starting fertilizer unless you're using a seed mix that includes a fertilizer, such as PatchMaster.

 If you live in a warm climate, the best time for sowing seed for a new lawn is late spring so the seed can take advantage of the peak summer growing season, but if you're in a cool climate, plant in late summer or early fall at least 45 days before the first fall frost.
 You can use a hand spreader, a broadcast spreader or if you're reseeding a small area, you can do it by hand.
 When using a spreader, you can set it to deliver seed at the rate recommended on the seed package, but when doing it by hand, you may have to estimate.

 An easy way to estimate is to weigh out the recommended amount for a certain coverage area, hold it in your hand to get a feel for it and then spread approximately the same amount over the same area until the lawn is seeded.
 If you're only spreading seed on bare patches, you can purchase a container with holes and shake out the seed as if you were shaking salt.

 Birds will be interested in the seed, and to protect it, it's usually a good idea to spread a fine layer of soil over the lawn after seeding, combining this with a 21-22-4, 30-0-4 or 12-22-8 seed-starting fertilizer depending on the soil characteristics and the type of seed you're planting.
+Always use fertilizer at the rate recommended on the label.
 Mist the new lawn immediately after sowing the seed and keep the ground moist until the seed has germinated and the new grass is established.